ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     --quality-base=value
     --quality-base=+char
-    -q value
+    -0 value
-    -q +char    Sets base value for character-encoded phrap quality scores, i.e. integer ASCII value or `+' followed by characer which corresponds to phrap score of 0.
+    -0 +char    Sets base value for character-encoded phrap quality scores, i.e. integer ASCII value or `+' followed by character which corresponds to the phrap score of 0.

+    --colorspace=+|-
+    -c +|-      DEVELOPMENT.
+Input is in di-base colorspace encoding.
+Hashing and alignment will be performed in the colorspace encoding.
+                Not compatible with -q, -1, -2 parameters.

     --output-flags=-eumxtadh
     -O-eumxtadh Controls what types of records should be produced on output.